fastify/fastify/docs/Hooks.md

 ## Request/Response Hooks

 By using the hooks you can interact directly inside the lifecycle of Fastify.
-There are four different Hooks that you can use *(in order of execution)*:
+There are seven different Hooks that you can use *(in order of execution)*:
 - `'onRequest'`
 - `'preParsing'`
 - `'preValidation'`